Hawxy/Clerk.Net/README.md

 - Configure the `IHttpClientBuilder` returned by `AddClerkApiClient`.
 - Pass in a custom `HttpClient` instance to `ClerkApiClientFactory.Create`

+### Rate Limiting

+This package applies Kiota's default handlers which enables automated retries when hitting Clerk's rate limits.
+No additional configuration is required.

 ### Testing

 For unit testing, see [Unit testing Kiota API clients](https://learn.microsoft.com/en-us/openapi/kiota/testing).